jlj68/CS451/readme.txt

     python3 webserver.py

+The server is hosted at `http://rpi.rawhat.net:8080`.
+If you wish to test on a local machine, the `jsGame/js/client.game.js` and `jsGame/js/lobby.js` need to have the `var ws` url changed to `ws://localhost:8080/game/socket` and `ws://localhost:8080/invite`, respectively.
+They are both within the few 10 lines of these files.

 The server will then listen on port 8080 of the local machine.
 It can be accessed from a browser with the URL `localhost:8080`.